-Use the materials and assets outlined below to help you execute this program in your chapter.
+Use the toolkit outlined below to help you execute this program in your chapter.
 Client engagement data shows that local workshop programs are a way to meet the needs of the small business community as effectively or even more effectively than mentoring.

 Be aware that this program is not for all chapters.
 Review the materials and determine if this program will fill an unmet need in your community and allow for growth of services for your clients in your chapter.

 This program started with Sacramento SCORE in 2011 and has proven to be a first step in a long-term relationship between SCORE and clients.
 Program originators, Jack Mayfield and Bill Duthler, served over 700 small business owners from 2011-2015 in the Sacramento, CA, area.

 With 29 million small businesses in the United States, SCORE has an opportunity to serve more of these businesses through this program.

 The three-part series relies on a straightforward introduction to six key concepts that are simple and direct.
 The series gives clients a common language to use to work through business challenges.
 The message is: Here are six simple concepts.
 If you get these right, you’ll be ahead of your competitors.
 The series content is targeted at in-business clients and concise by design.
 Resist the temptation to add content or delve more deeply into the six areas.
 Once the foundation is laid and common language exists, innovation and creativity are encouraged in the Roundtables and in the development of additional tailored services to meet the clients’ needs.